Strategic goal setting post pandemic

 In light of the pandemic and many of us working form home, now is an ideal opportunity to revisit the way we approach strategic goal setting without the pushback we might have experienced in a pre-covid world.

 1. Agile not annual

 Some organisations are opting for quarterly strategic goals at the company level.
-We’ve seen Atlassian preparing for FY21 with “a series of four quarters” rather than planning for a full year.
+We saw Atlassian shift to a “a series of four quarters” in FY 21 rather than planning for a full year.
 However, for many businesses, the high level company goals can stay on an annual cycle, but it makes a lot of sense to have team and individual goals on a quarterly cadence.